William Pannell

-William E. Pannell (June 24, 1929 – October 11, 2024) was an American evangelical leader, theologian, and professor of preaching at Fuller Theological Seminary.
-He was a pioneer in advocating for racial justice within evangelicalism and a critical voice in challenging the movement's racial dynamics.
-Pannell authored several influential books, including My Friend, the Enemy (1968), which examined racism in evangelical circles.
+William E. Pannell (June 24, 1929 – October 11, 2024) was an American evangelical theologian, author, and professor of preaching at Fuller Theological Seminary.
+He wrote My Friend, the Enemy (1968), Evangelism from the Bottom Up (1992), and The Coming Race Wars?
+A Cry for Reconciliation (1993), and wrote and spoke extensively about race and evangelical Christianity.

 Early life and education

 William E. Pannell was born in Sturgis, Michigan, on June 24, 1929.
 He was raised in a Plymouth Brethren family in suburban Detroit.
 He became an evangelical Christian during his junior year of high school and went on to attend Fort Wayne Bible College, where he graduated in 1951.
 Pannell later studied Black history at Wayne State University and earned an M.A. in Social Ethics from the University of Southern California in 1980.

 Early career and activism

 After graduating from Fort Wayne Bible College, Pannell worked as an evangelist and pastor.
-From 1955 to 1965, he served as an assistant pastor in Detroit while also working as an area youth director for Brethren Assembly youth.
+From 1955 to 1965, he was an assistant pastor in Detroit while also working as an area youth director for Brethren Assembly youth.
 In 1964, he was appointed director of leadership training for Youth for Christ, where he emphasized the need for urban ministry and social action.
-However, his tenure ended in 1968, partly due to the organization's reluctance to engage with issues of racial justice.
+According to the scholar Isaac Sharp, Pannell left Youth for Christ in 1968 in part because of disagreements over the organization’s response to racial issues.
 From 1968 to 1974 he worked with Tom Skinner Associates as associate evangelist and vice president.

-Pannell's experiences within predominantly white evangelical spaces led him to write My Friend, the Enemy, published in 1968.
-The book was both a personal confession and an indictment of evangelicalism's complicity in racial inequality.
+In 1968, Pannell published My Friend, the Enemy, in which he criticized racism within white evangelical Christianity.
 In it, he argued that conservative Christianity perpetuated the myth of white supremacy and often conflated faith with American patriotism and conservative politics.
-His critiques made waves within evangelical circles, drawing both praise and controversy.